-'Machines for Singing' was a Semi-finalist in the ScreenCast 2021 Podcast Competition and is currently also being developed as a screenplay.
-'The Beach at Narbonne' also reached the Semi-finals of the 2018 ScreenCast Cinematic Short Story Contest.
+Nick is currently working on podcast, radio and screenplay projects, including 'Machines for Singing', a Semi-finalist in the ScreenCast 2021 Podcast Competition and the screenplay 'The Beach at Narbonne' (which also reached the Semi-finals of the 2018 ScreenCast Cinematic Short Story Contest).

 Nick's short play ‘Heart of Glass’ – based on two Tweets about Google Glass and wearable body sensors – was recently short-listed for production at the Park Theatre in London.